-- Protection dogs are usually dominant, confident and responsive to training.
+- Protection dogs are usually dominant, confident, and responsive to training.

-- Herding dogs tend to be dominant, demanding, sensitive and anxious; with proper training, they're very obedient.
+- Herding dogs tend to be dominant, demanding, sensitive, and anxious; with proper training, they're very obedient.

-- Flocking dogs typically are confident, independent, tolerant and protective and work well with people.
+- Flocking dogs typically are confident, independent, tolerant, and protective and work well with people.

 - Retrievers are often mouthy, energetic, happy dogs who excel in obedience.

-- Scent hounds tend to be loving, sweet natured dogs who often wander because they follow their noses.
+- Scent hounds tend to be loving, sweet-natured dogs who often wander because they follow their noses.

-- Terriers are independent, fun and sometimes predatory because they are bred to chase prey.
+- Terriers are independent, fun, and sometimes predatory because they are bred to chase prey.

-- Pointers and setters are usually high energy dogs who often possess sweet dispositions, though it can be challenging to teach them obedience.
+- Pointers and setters are usually high-energy dogs who often possess sweet dispositions, though it can be challenging to teach them obedience.

 - Northern breeds were often working dogs, pulling sleds and cargo.
 Usually, they have a strong prey drive and independent nature that leads them to wander.

 - Fighting dogs were historically bred for aggressive purposes.
-Some dogs in this group may hold on to their aggressive tendencies, however they're often affectionate, devoted dogs, though they also can be focused and prey-driven.
+Some dogs in this group may hold on to their aggressive tendencies.
+However, they're often affectionate, devoted dogs, though they also can be focused and prey-driven.

-- Companion and toy dogs, such as Dalmatians, bulldogs and Chihuahuas will have characteristics associated with their specific breeds.
+- Companion and toy dogs such as Dalmatians, bulldogs, and Chihuahuas will have characteristics associated with their specific breeds.

-- Ears: floppy or erect, rounded or pointed
+- Ears: floppy or erect, rounded, or pointed.

-- Tail: short, stubby, long, thin, wide or bushy
+- Tail: short, stubby, long, thin, wide, or bushy.

-- Feet: webbed or not webbed
+- Feet: webbed or not webbed.

-- Head: face, muzzle, eyes and head shape
+- Head: face, muzzle, eyes, and head shape.

-- Coat: color, patterns and hair type
+- Coat: color, patterns, and hair type.

 If your dog has the classic Lab coat but pointy ears, you can start considering dog breeds with prick ears, such as the German shepherd.
 A curly or wiry coat may indicate poodle genes.
 Size matters, too; a larger or smaller than normal Labrador mix can indicate the size of one of the parents.

-You can learn your dog's heritage by paying to have a deoxyribonucleic acid -- or DNA -- test done on your dog.
-Available online, many tests require a simple cheek swab from your dog, sent in to be analyzed against a database of a wide variety of dog breeds.
+You can learn your dog's heritage by paying to have a deoxyribonucleic acid or DNA test done on your dog.
+Available online, many tests require a simple cheek swab from your dog, which is sent in to be analyzed against a database of a wide variety of dog breeds.
 If you choose to go with a DNA test, keep in mind that the more breeds the company offers in its database, the greater the odds of an accurate reading.
-Generally, the fewer number of breeds in the dog, the greater the chance of identifying all of the dog's breeds.
+Generally, the fewer the number of breeds in the dog, the greater the chance of identifying all of the dog's breeds.